ravinderdeol/python_scripts/README.md

-# python_scripts
+# Python Scripts
-🐍 Collection Of Python Scripts
+A collection of Python scripts.